 The idea is as follows, a one hour-long studio session can become:

 Here’s what most people don’t realise or understand about content clustering.
-It’s not just about efficiency.
-Each platform’s algorithm actually rewards this approach because you’re giving audiences exactly what they expect from that specific platform.
+This isn’t just efficient.
+Each platform’s algorithm rewards this because you’re giving audiences what they expect.
+TikTok gets TikTok content.
+Instagram gets Instagram content.
+Not the same video uploaded five times.
 TikTok wants rough authenticity.
 Instagram wants the polished result.
 YouTube wants education.
 X (Twitter) wants thoughts and quotes.

 Advanced Content Orchestration